BorekZnovustvoritel/Detection-for-BPC-BDS/README.md

 - `--token` specifies the token to access GitLab API.
 This overrides settings from the `.env` file.
 - `-g` specifies the GitLab group ID.
 This overrides settings from the `.env` file.
 - `--debug` runs the application in debug mode.
 This is discouraged when comparing more than two projects, otherwise millions of lines of output can be produced.
+- `-w` Adds weight (confidence) of each match to the detailed sheet.
+The bigger the number, the more elements participated in the match.
+High-scored parts with a low confidence can expose a false-positive match.
 - `-f` runs the application in fast scan mode.
 Entities that have too different lengths of attribute lists will be skipped entirely, which can lead to skipping comparisons of entire projects.
 - `--cpu` specifies the number of cores to be used in multiprocessing pools.
 - `-lc` transforms the output to 3-color scale xlsx file.
 Only Red, Yellow and Green colors are used.
 The output is less detailed but looks smoother.